 Directed by Henry Levin for Columbia Pictures, "The Petty Girl" (1950) is a delightful look at sexual flirtation that glories in its low-brow attitude.
 Joan Caulfield plays a repressed college professor who visits the big city with her older friend Dr. Crutcher (Elsa Lanchester).
-Being an attractive woman, especially next to the dowdy Crutcher, she is hit on by the bumbling artist George Petty, played in manic style by Robert Cummings.
+Being an attractive woman, especially next to the dowdy Crutcher, she is hit on by the bumbling artist George Petty.
 Petty happens to specialize in doing pin-ups, though his patron and apparent girlfriend Conny (Audrey Long) has worked hard to transform him into a high-brow portrait painter.

 |A little dab 'll do ya.|